paulmelnikow/ObjCBSON/README.md

 ## Author

-Paul Melnikow, email@paulmelnikow.com
+Paul Melnikow

 ## License

-ObjCBSON-experimental is available under the MIT license.
+ObjCBSON-experimental is available under the Apache license.
 See the LICENSE file for more info.